arturbaccarin/effective-go-summary/faq/faq.md

 In short: new allocates memory, while make initializes the slice, map, and channel types.

 ## What is the size of an int on a 64 bit machine?

+The sizes of int and uint are implementation-specific but the same as each other on a given platform.
+For portability, code that relies on a particular size of value should use an explicitly sized type, like int64.
+On 32-bit machines the compilers use 32-bit integers by default, while on 64-bit machines integers have 64 bits.
+(Historically, this was not always true.)

+On the other hand, floating-point scalars and complex types are always sized (there are no float or complex basic types), because programmers should be aware of precision when using floating-point numbers.
+The default type used for an (untyped) floating-point constant is float64.
+Thus foo := 3.0 declares a variable foo of type float64.
+For a float32 variable initialized by an (untyped) constant, the variable type must be specified explicitly in the variable declaration:

+## How do I know whether a variable is allocated on the heap or the stack?